-There are First Aid Kits in the Medical rooms in all departments including the EYD which are always accessible, there are also medical bags in the EYD playgrounds.
+There are First Aid Kits in the Medical rooms in all departments including the EYFS which are accessible at all times.
 There are also First Aid Travel Kits which are to be used for all out of school activities.

 The Accident Form Folder